CEO Summit 2026

 The CEO Summit 2026 in New Zealand will be our biggest yet.
 We will be bringing together some of the country’s most recognised business leaders including Miles Hurrell, celebrated sports icon former All Blacks captain Sean Fitzpatrick, and senior figures including Police Commissioner Richard Chambers.

-With Guyon Espiner returning as MC, this year’s Summit promises an unparalleled mix of insight, inspiration, and connection—showcasing the very best of leadership in Aotearoa under the theme Leading Together.
+This year’s Summit promises an unparalleled mix of insight, inspiration, and connection—showcasing the very best of leadership in Aotearoa under the theme Leading Together.

 Visit our 2025 page to see last year's lineup and some event day images.